NATA and NATA CS Announce Known Crewmember Program for Part 135 and 125 Pilots

 NATA CS worked in close partnership with Airlines for America (A4A), the Air Line Pilots Association (ALPA), the TSA and NATA to bring this valuable program to our industry.

 Aircraft operators who wish to participate in this program will apply through the secured NATA Compliance Services website.
 Only pilots of approved aircraft operators may participate in the KCM program.
 All participants will be issued a new NATACS identification badge and KCM key card through the program.
-As an added benefit, NATA members will receive a discount on the biannual badge fee as well as the monthly service fee.

 Known Crewmember Program Highlights: